tanabedx/tanabe-gpt/chat/CHAT.md

 2. **Conversation Initialization** → `conversationManager.js` fetches the last N messages from the chat and constructs the initial system prompt, including chat history and personality.
 3. **Request Type Detection** → Parallel handlers for context/search requests
 4. **Content Processing** → AI model selection and API calls
-5. **Response Delivery** → Sends an initial placeholder message (e.g., '🤖') and then uses a simulated streaming effect to "type out" the final response by repeatedly editing the message for a better user experience.
+5. **Response Delivery** → Sends an initial placeholder message (e.g., '🤖') and then uses an ultra-fast streaming effect to "type out" the final response with 25ms intervals and 50-100 character chunks for almost live typing experience.

 ## File Structure & Roles